Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ```

 - `delay_trigger`
   - Keys: Indices of reactions defined in `jumpset` that can trigger the delay reaction.
-Here we have the  reaction $E\stackrel{r}\rightarrow I$ that will trigger the $E$ to degrade and $I$ to appear after time $\tau$.
+Here we have the  reaction $E\Rightarrow I$ that will trigger the $E$ to degrade and $I$ to appear after time $\tau$.

   - Values: A update function that determines how to update the delay channel.
-In this example, once the delay reaction is trigged, the delay channel will be added a delay time $\tau$
+In this example, once the delay reaction is trigged, the delay channel will be added a delay time $\tau$.

 - `delay_interrupt`
-  - There are no delay interrupt reactions in this example so we set `delay_interrupt = Dict()`
+  - There are no delay interrupt reactions in this example so we set `delay_interrupt = Dict()`.
 - ```delay_complete:```
   - Keys: Indices of delay channel.
   - Values: A vector of `Pair`s, mapping species id to net change of stoichiometric coefficient.

-We can see more details in [Defining a `DelayJumpSet`(bursty)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/bursty/#Defining-a-DelayJumpSet) and [Defining a `DelayJumpSet`(birth-death example)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/delay_degradation/#Defining-a-DelayJumpSet) or [Defining a `DelayJumpSet`(multi-next-delay example)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/delay_multidegradation/#Defining-a-DelayJumpSet)
+We can see more details in [Defining a `DelayJumpSet`(bursty)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/bursty/#Defining-a-DelayJumpSet) and [Defining a `DelayJumpSet`(birth-death example)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/delay_degradation/#Defining-a-DelayJumpSet) or [Defining a `DelayJumpSet`(multi-next-delay example)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/delay_multidegradation/#Defining-a-DelayJumpSet).

 At last, we can define the `DelayJumpProblem` by